jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 The including of background point charges is useful for QM/MM calculations or fragmentation-based linear scaling methods (like GEBF, Many-body expansion, etc).

-Note: please write this keyword in mokit{}.
+Note: please write this keyword in `mokit{}`.
 DO NOT WRITE this keyword in the Route Section of .gjf file (i.e. '#p ...' line).

 ## 4.4.25 OtPDF